-This second edition includes some new and important materials.
+The second edition included some new and important materials.
 A special focus was placed on expanding and clarifying aspects of Part 4 on biblical foundations, since this is the whole basis for a Christian approach to preparedness.
-There are other things which could have been included, but it is my intent to keep this material easy to read and reference.
-There have been other minor changes related to clarifying or adding new comments where the text seemed unclear or incomplete in the first edition.
+There were other minor changes related to clarifying or adding new comments where the text seemed unclear or incomplete in the first edition.